 The Search Results table contains all the fields specified in the fieldset.
+The dataset contains events associated with the search query and criteria.
 You can choose to display the table in Grid View or Raw View.
 You can perform the following actions while viewing the table: